Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.english.txt

 COMPATIBILITY

-Note: this mod is to be treated as a quest mod, so install it before any NPC mods that could add interjections or reply options to make sure the correct ones are patched by this mod.
+Note: this mod is to be treated as a quest mod, so install it before any NPC mods that could add interjections or reply options to chapter 2&3 in BGII to make sure the correct ones are patched by this mod.

 Compatibility is a bit on the tough side with this mod since all mods assume Imoen is being taken at the Waukeen's Promenade fight and stays in Irenicus' grasps until the PC reaches Spellhold.
+I hope more mods will be made compatible with Imoen 4 Ever in the near future.

 The mod is:
 -compatible with Almateria's Restauration Project "Extended Waukeen's Promenade Cutscene" (independent of installation order)